 Hello friend.
 And yes, if you're reading this, I now consider you my friend.
 In fact, it's been a lifelong habit of mine to collect friends in all places, everywhere I go, so why not the internet too?
 My husband always jokes that no matter where we travel I'm bound to run into a friend there.
-I've proven him right on several occasions - most humorously when we ran into my childhood friend (shoutout to Mara!) in his childhood city of Bogotá, Colombia the first time he brought me there.
+I've proven him right on several occasions - most humorously when we ran into my childhood friend in his childhood city of Bogotá, Colombia the first time he brought me there.

 This particular habit of mine fits nicely into my profession.
 Every person, couple, or family I work with become a part of that friendship collection.
 What can I say?
 I genuinely like people.
 And I think that's important when working as a photographer.
 People are letting me into the most important moments of their lives, it makes sense that we should all get along, that we are able to connect on a personal level.

 So to help you decide whether you'd like to hire me and add me to your collection of people, here's a little more about me: